-- 1.1.1 Vector Structures Limited were commissioned by Mr Zubair Hussain to look into feasibility study of the existing property and associated annex at L'Ortolan, Church Lane, Shinfield, Reading RG2 9BY. - 1.1.2 The report will look into the structural aspects and challenges related to new roof of the main house as well as new floor and new roof within cottage area.
-Reference is made to previously submitted architectural drawings. - 1.1.3 The comments in this report are based on the visual inspection. - 1.1.4 A trial hole was dug to check the state and depth of existing cottage foundations.
-A trial hole was also dug at the front corner of the main house.
+- 1.1.1 Vector Structures Limited were commissioned by Mr Zubair Hussain to look into feasibility study of the existing property at L'Ortolan, Church Lane, Shinfield, Reading RG2 9BY. - 1.1.2 The report will look into the structural aspects and challenges related to new roof of the main house.
+Reference is made to previously submitted architectural drawings. - 1.1.3 The comments in this report are based on the visual inspection. - 1.1.4 A trial hole was dug to check the state and depth of existing foundations at the front corner of the main house.
 Relevant details, including key dimensions, are covered in this report.